Graham Number Calculator

 Benjamin Graham suggested that if investors trade a stock at a price under its Graham number, then the stock is undervalued.
 Contrarily, if the stock trades over its Graham number, it is overvalued.

-Consequently, we can consider the Graham number as the intrinsic value which other more sophisticated investors calculate through the discounted cash flow method.
+The Graham number is the intrinsic value of a stock.
+Other investors get it through the discounted cash flow calculator.

 It is essential to notice that the fair value of a stock will rise if the EPS grows.
 If the EPS grows, the more the retained earnings will be for a company; thus, shareholders' equity will increase too.
 But hey, everything starts with the revenue growth.
 Do not forget!